Windows app updates

 Track Achievements and frame rate

 In case you hadn’t seen, we’ve rolled out an FPS counter in the Performance overlay and added a new Achievement overlay!
-Use the Achivements overlay to track your progress and see what you've unlocked.
+Use the Achievements overlay to track your progress and see what you've unlocked.
 View the frame rate of the game you're playing with the FPS counter.
 Thanks to everyone who shared feedback so far.
 The update will come via the Microsoft Store.
 Just set focus to your favorite game and press WIN + G to get started.

-NOTE: You’ll find the new achievement overlay and frame rate counter in version V3.33.26001.0 or higher of the Xbox Game Bar.
+You’ll find the new achievement overlay and frame rate counter in version V3.33.26001.0 or higher of the Xbox Game Bar.
 To check that you have the correct version of the Game Bar installed, open your Xbox Game Bar and go to settings (gear icon, upper right).
 If you do not have the Xbox Game Bar or need to download the latest version, first download the Xbox Insider Hub from the Microsoft Store, then go to Insider Content and click on "Game Bar (Windows Gaming)".

 Check out the new Gallery experience in Game bar!